ELYRIA — Guarantees are hard to come by in a construction project.

-Syed Abbas, president of Architectural Vision Group, said first phase of the building project is going so well new tennis courts, first thought to go into the next phase, will be ready in phase one.
+Syed Abbas, president of Architectural Vision Group, said the first phase of the building project is going so well that new tennis courts, first thought to go into the next phase, will be ready in phase one.

 “They are ready to come to do the turf pretty soon.
-They are ready come to do the asphalt track pretty soon in the next couple of weeks,” he said.
+They are ready to come to do the asphalt track pretty soon in the next couple of weeks,” he said.
 “The pads are poured for the visitor seating.
 All the foundation is there for the home seating.
 The next two or three weeks you will see a lot of activity.”

 Abbas said the final facility will be one of the best in the region.

 “You won’t find anything like it in Lorain County and adjoining counties with a complex like this when it’s all complete,” he said.

 Murphy said a key component – a new scoreboard – is tentatively scheduled to arrive on July 23.

 He said contractors will hit several milestones now until opening date.

 Murphy said the new track, turf field and visitor bleachers for the new stadium will go up next month and the home bleachers would soon follow.
 By the beginning of August, the project will move into the finishing touches to ready for the game.

 “By then, we will have an occupancy permit,” he said.